-There are several ways in which water is lost from the soil.
-Rain, melted snow, or water applied by the homeowner may percolate through the soil beyond the root zone or run off the top of the ground.
+There are several ways in which water from rain, melted snow, or water applied by the homeowner is lost from the soil:

+Water may percolate through the soil below the root zone or run off the top of the ground.
 This water is useless to growing trees.

 Water may also evaporate from the soil surface, leaving it dry.
-Water from lower layers in the soil is drawn to the dry surface by capillary action and also evaporates.
+Water from lower layers in the soil is drawn to the dry surface and also evaporates.
 This continual evaporation may deplete water from quite deep in the soil.

 Transpiration is the process by which a plant loses water through its leaves.
 This is a necessary process for plant growth.
 A large tree may lose hundreds of gallons of water a day in the summer.

 Water lost from the soil by evaporation and transpiration must be replaced by precipitation or irrigation.